CNM07/njerimacharia.github.io/project1.md

 ## 🎯 Objectives

-The EDA aims to uncover the following insights:
+The EDA focused on understanding global happiness trends, regional differences, and the key factors influencing well-being across countries.:

 ### 1. Overall Trends
 - Which countries are consistently happiest/unhappiest?
 - How has global happiness changed over time?

 ### 2. Feature Relationships
 - Does GDP per capita strongly correlate with happiness?
 - Do social factors (trust, freedom, social support) matter more than money?

 ### 3. Regional Insights
-- Compare Africa vs Europe vs Asia → what drives differences?
+- How do happiness levels differ across continents?
 - How does Kenya compare to neighbors (Tanzania, Uganda, Rwanda, Ethiopia)?

-### 4. Outliers & Surprises
+### 4. Outliers
-- Countries that are happier than expected given their GDP.
+- Which countries are happier than expected given their GDP?
-- Countries with low happiness despite wealth.
+- Which countries underperform despite high income?

 ---